cloudposse/build-harness/README.md

 -include $(shell curl -o .build-maker "https://raw.githubusercontent.com/neildmorris/build-maker/master/Makefile?ref=latest)
 ```

 This will download a `Makefile` called `.build-maker` and include it at run-time.
-Add .build-maker and .build-maker.d/* to yoru .gitignore file
+Add `.build-maker` and `.build-maker.d/*` to your .gitignore file

 This automatically exposes many new targets that you can leverage throughout your build & CI/CD process.

-create a file in your project root folder called ```requirements.build-maker``` and include a list of modules to be included in your project
+create a file in your project root folder called `requirements.build-maker` and include a list of modules to be included in your project

 ---
-NOTE: This is the primary reason for this fork vs using the original [build-hareness](https://github.com/cloudposse/build-harness).
-In the original work ```make init``` downloaded a install.sh which cloned the repo.
+NOTE: This is the reason for this fork vs using the original [build-hareness](https://github.com/cloudposse/build-harness).
+In the original work make `init` downloaded a install.sh which cloned the repo.
 I choose to build a requirements file where I can be more selective on which Makefile to include in my project.
 I also consolidated a number of Makefile and updated the folder structure for my purpose.
 ---

 Run `make help` for a list of available targets.

 ---
-NOTE: ```make help``` uses comments in the Makefile to dynamically build the help.
-This means if you run ```make help``` prior to ```make init``` the only target is ```help```.
-Once your modules have been downloaded those targets will also be available and will show up in ```make help```
+NOTE: `make help` uses comments in the Makefile to dynamically build the help.
+This means if you run `make help` prior to `make init` the only target is `help`.
+Once your modules have been downloaded those targets will also be available and will show up in `make help`
 ---

 ## Makefile Targets